ZONESTAR3D/Z8P/Z8P_FAQ/Issue_heating/readme.md

 >
     1: hot end(nozzle) temperature       2: hotbed temperature
 Normally, the current temperature of the hot end and hot bed should be approximately the same as room temperature.
+If The current ambient temperature is low than 15℃, but both current of the hot end and hot bed are shows 0 degree, it may be because the firmware does not match to the machine.

 ## Contents
 - **[Hot end issue](#hot-end-issue)**